dapp-protocols/Blockchain-Abstraction-Layer/Tutorial.md

 ### Smart Contract Implementation
 With our contract design in hand, it is time to begin coding the implementation.
 Let's start by making an empty contract and getting it to build.
 Before we begin, we need to install the blockchain SDK for at least one supported blockchain.
-It may be helpful to consult the [BAL Development Environment Tutorial](DevEnv.md) for guidance on how to get ready to build contracts.
+In the case of EOS, we would install the [Leap CDT](https://github.com/AntelopeIO/cdt/) as Leap is the foundation of the EOS blockchain.
+We will also need git, cmake, and the various other components of a development environment.
+Installing these is left as an exercise for the reader.

 #### Initialize the Repo
 Once our development environment is ready, we can begin.
 First, create a new git repository and make an initial commit (yes, it's a bit silly, but it's necessary for the next step!)